 - Other important information

-Students can update address and contact information by logging into Berklee Online and selecting My Account.
-Within this page students can update your contact information including your current mailing address.
+Students can update their address and contact information by logging into Berklee Online and selecting My Account.
+Within this page students, can update their contact information including, mailing addresses.

-For 1098-T federal tax form information please log into Berklee Online and follow the link on the right hand side called Tax Information.
-On this page you will be able to provide your social security number as well as find additional information regarding this process.
+For 1098-T federal tax form information, please log into Berklee Online and follow the link on the right hand side called Tax Information.
+On this page you will be able to provide your Social Security Number (SSN) as well as find additional information regarding this process.